MFS - Minor Field Studies

 What happens if I am granted a scholarship?

-• MDU will draw up an insurance policy for you with Kammarkollegiet (the Legal, Financial and Administrative Services Agency), a Student UT insurance.
-It may occur that a supplementary insurance may be needed.
-Read the insurance terms for Student UTInsurance during education abroad (Student OUT) - Kammarkollegiet External link. to decide whether the insurance is sufficient or not.
+- MDU will draw up an insurance policy for you with Kammarkollegiet (the Legal, Financial and Administrative Services Agency), a Student UT insurance.
+A supplementary insurance may be needed.
+Please read the insurance terms for Student UT Insurance during education abroad (Student OUT) - Kammarkollegiet

 Final report and thesis

-On your return you will need to do the following:
+Upon your return you will need to do the following:

-• Participate in a follow-up meeting with the MFS executive officer.
+- Participate in a follow-up meeting with the MFS Executive Officer.

 Sida Alumni